nunquen/documanager_aurelia_frontend/README.md

 # documanager_aurelia_frontend
 # DOCUMANAGER
-A a web frontend made in Aurelia by Saul Maldonado
+A web frontend made in Aurelia by Saul Maldonado
 ## How to build the environment
 1. You must need node.js >= v16.0.4
 2. Install required packages